awj/awj.github.io/_posts/2019-02-05-should-we-be-caching.markdown

 Second, we'll look at [Neil Patel](https://neilpatel.com/blog/loading-time/) (as referred to us by [Google Analytics help](https://support.google.com/analytics/answer/4589209?hl=en)) to figure out that we see a 7% bounce rate increase for every 1s of load time.

+So, in general, we can regard 1s increments as valuable changes, >10s request times as extremely problematic, and moving under 0.1s as a huge improvement.

 ## Insulating a data store
 This is also a common reason for caching.
 It's subtly different from "efficiency" in that your goal isn't speed, but availability.
 You're trying to protect your data store from workloads it can't handle by avoiding some of the work.

-[**TODO** expand on this]
+This requires a bit of different thought and planning, because scenarios where your cache isn't available become a problem.
+For example, if all of your frontend servers toss their in-memory caches during a deployment, those caches won't be insulating the data store during that window.

+It's not uncommon to *initially* deploy a cache for efficiency reasons, only to find out that request growth turned it into a "insulate the data store" cache.

 # Bad reasons for caching
 There are a few common cases where people *think* the solution to a problem is caching, when in reality it's somewhere between a Band-Aid and actually harmful.